 Threatened or actual court or administrative proceedings: If a current or former employee files or threatens to file any sort of lawsuit or complaint with a government agency, such as the U.S. Equal Employment Opportunity Commission (EEOC) or the California’s Department of Labor Standards Enforcement (DLSE), it’s almost certainly time to contact an labor and employment attorney immediately.
 Charges of discrimination, harassment or wage and hour violations should be taken very seriously.
 Mishandling any such allegations from an employee could create a further assertion of workplace retaliation.

 Employee contracts, including severance agreements: An experienced lawyer can create or review and strengthen employment-related agreements, including contracts at hiring or severance releases offered at termination.
 Poorly worded documents can create difficult and expensive disputes over interpretation later.

-Don’t hesitate to contact Bowles Law today for more information about our legal services and for access to our experience in employment law Los Angeles.
-You can either send us an email or give us a call to speak to one of our employer attorneys.
+Don’t hesitate to contact Bowles Law today for more information about our legal services and for access to our experienced employment law Pasadena team.
+You can either send us an email or give us a call to speak to one of our employer attorneys in California.
 We are always available to help you with anything you need.

 We also represent employers in employment-related government investigations and audits.
 If you are already involved in a lawsuit, our attorneys are effective litigators.
 See our “Cases” for a partial list of results.